eno-lang/eno/README.md

 frozen and locked, with no further changes planned nor allowed from that point on, or in other words, eno *1.0.0 Final* (or whatever the name then) will be the next and last iteration of the language.

+`rfcs-final-spec/` contains RFC documents for the next (final) iteration of the language, see its readme for more information.